-Universities and colleges traditionally have made room in some of their classes for learners who are not enrolled in the school.
+Universities and colleges traditionally have made room in some of their classes for learners who are not enrolled in the schools.

 With demand growing for distance learning, this tradition of universities opening their doors to the community is evolving, too.
 Now, you can live anywhere and have access to college-level courses, often free of charge.

-At the nation’s Ivy League schools — eight elite private institutions in the nation’s Northeast — you can sign up to audit certain courses for free, online.
+At the nation’s elite Ivy League schools, you can sign up to audit certain courses for free, online.
 These are called “massive open online courses,” or MOOCs.
 The Community for Accredited Online Schools explains:

 “In most cases, MOOCs are entirely free.
 While some MOOC providers do charge a fee, it’s usually a small fee in exchange for a certificate of completion or some other non-degree credential earned upon successful MOOC completion.”